 - Meet with your adviser every time you make a change in your registration (i.e. drop, add, P-D-F, or withdraw from a class).

-- It is very important to talk with your adviser if you receive a deficiency slip in the middle of the semester, or if you are disappointed or concerned by the grades you are receiving in any of your classes.
+- It is very important to talk with your adviser if you receive a mid-semester grade report, or if you are disappointed or concerned by the grades you are receiving in any of your classes.
 Don’t be embarrassed.
-You adviser is there to help!
+Your adviser is there to help!

 - Your adviser can’t help you if you don’t help yourself.
 Be familiar with the catalog and other official documents.
-Also, your adviser isn’t a mind reader – be sure to give him or her enough information to be a good adviser!
+Also, your adviser isn’t a mind reader – be sure to give your adviser enough information to advise effectively!

-- Remember that a faculty member doesn’t have to be officially listed as your adviser in order to give you advice.
-Feel free to consult with any member of the faculty.
-For example, if you are interested in medicine and your adviser is a philosopher, you may get excellent general advice from your adviser but still want to consult with members of the pre-med committee about the specific requirements of that field.
+- Remember that a faculty or staff member doesn’t have to be officially listed as your adviser in order to give you advice.
+Feel free to consult with any faculty member or staff person.
+For example, if you are interested in medicine and your adviser is a philosopher, you may get excellent general advice from your adviser but still want to consult with the Director of Health Professions Advising about the specific requirements of that field.

 - If you have concerns about classes or cannot find your adviser, contact the Academic Resource Center, Memorial 325.